karimsharaf04/-David-Simon-Karim-Kseniia-final-project/README.md

 We created a launch file `final.launch`.
 So it is enough to run: `roslaunch final_project final.launch`.
 This launch file launches OpenMANIPULATOR Bringup, MoveIt configuration for the robot arm, and runs the hand detection and arm motion nodes.
 (The data stream from the depth camera is set up in the hand detection node.) \
 The second step is for a human to position themselves under the depth camera and operate the robot using hand gestures!
 If we want two (or more) robots to compete, we need two (or more) identical setups.\

-### Challenges, Future Work, and Takeaways:
+## Challenges, Future Work, and Takeaways:

-**Challenges:** \
+### Challenges:
 Perhaps the biggest challenge was learning to work with the MoveIt framework.
 While we started out with the inverse kinematics theory from class slides, we quickly realized that the actual limitations of the robot arm, and the capabilities of the MoveIt API, mean that we have to adjust our plans.
 We ended up implementing a simpler model than we originally planned, making sure that each joint corresponds to one specific direction of movement. \
 It is also interesting that our ML model for hand gesture detention is homebrew!
 Adjusting the parameters to make this model work and doing adequate preprocessing was another challenge.

-**Future Work:** \
+### Future Work:
-If we had more time, we would definitely want to try and implement this project without MoveIt.
+If we had more time, we would definitely want to try and implement this project without the MoveIt library.
 We would consider controlling the arm's servos by programming their positions "raw", without the MoveIt API.
 Plus, instead of performing the robot arm position computation on a PC, we would consider doing it directly on the robot's raspberry pi in order to eliminate latency limitations.

-**Takeaways:** \
+### Takeaways:
-— Learning how to use a depth camera and what we can accomplish with it! \
+- Learning how to use a depth camera and what we can accomplish with it!
-— Training and using a homebrew CNN model for hand gesture detection. \
+- Training and using a homebrew CNN model for hand gesture detection.
-— Learning how to implement somewhat complex inverse kinematics in a real-life project, and what practical limitations (latency, robot's arm structure) and possibilities exist.
+- Learning how to implement somewhat complex inverse kinematics in a real-life project, and what practical limitations (latency, robot's arm structure) exist.
+- How to train a CNN model from scratch, neural net architecture.
+How to create a good training dataset